-6.6.3.1 Testing at plant
+6.6.3.1 TESTING AT PLANT

-All results should be recorded by the person carrying out the tests and forwarded to the local authority area engineer each calendar month.
-A copy of the results should be forwarded to a designated person (e.g. Principal Environmental Health Officer or Principal Dental Surgeon or both) at the Health Service Executive Local Health Office.
-Non-conforming results should be notified in accordance with the procedure, and within the timescale, outlined in table 2 in section 6.6.4 (see next page).
-Copies of all test results should be retained on site for inspection.
+All results should be recorded by the person carrying out the tests and be available for inspection by the responsible area engineer or designate, by officers of the Health Service Executive and by the Environmental Protection Agency.
+Automated data acquisition and recording systems (LIMS) may be used to comply with this recommendation.
+A copy of the results should be forwarded in a timely manner if requested by the Health Service Executive.
+Non-conforming results should be notified in accordance with the procedure, and within the timescale, outlined in Table 2 in section 6.6.4 below.
+Copies of all test results should be retained on site or in electronic format (LIMS) for inspection.